 Pitching your digital marketing strategy is of course essential and when it comes to entrusting an external agency with this, just be mindful of what it is you are requiring.
 If the potential partner is not asking you the right questions such as what you want to achieve, where you want to pitch your services and do not seem to be working with you, I would personally stay clear.
 The more questions and contact they have with you, the better.
 The worst experience is when you sign up with someone and you never hear from them!
 This, is unfortunately what gives the good guys in digital marketing (and there are only a handful of us left) a bad name.
 A strategy should work for you and your budget, however it is important to remember that it will not be instantaneous.
 Nevertheless, with a good digital marketing campaign, you should start to reap the rewards after the first three months.

 What are you waiting for?
-Get the suit out there and get noticed!
+Get the suit on and get out there and get noticed!